What’s New in Exasol?

 Administration tools

-Exasol no longer includes the old EXAOperation user interface.
-Instead, we provide several new powerful administration interfaces that enable you to deploy and manage your databases and clusters using both built-in and external tools, including a new graphical Admin UI that will be rolled out in 2025.
-The administration interfaces are available on all data nodes, and a license server is no longer required.
+Exasol no longer includes the old EXAOperation user interface and does not use a license server.
+The new version of Exasol instead provides several new powerful administration interfaces that enable you to deploy and manage your databases and clusters using both built-in and external tools.
+The administration interfaces are available on all data nodes.

 To learn more, see Administration Tools (AWS) and Administration Tools (as application).